Design System

 Outcome

 This was the first time I had the scope to build something of this scale from scratch.
-Not adapting what existed, but replacing the logic entirely, tokens, components, variables, documentation, built as a coherent whole.
+Not adapting what existed, but replacing the logic entirely: tokens, components, variables, documentation, all built as a coherent whole.

 The platform didn't reach launch.
 Funding ran out at the end of 2025.
 But the system stood on its own, independent of that outcome.
 A complete foundation, built properly for the first time.